-France is the 9th largest investor in India, with cumulative FDI inflows of $8.5 bn since April 2000.
-The sectors attracting the most FDI from France are cement and gypsum products, drugs and pharmaceuticals, industrial machinery and automobiles.
+France is the 11th largest investor in India, with cumulative FDI inflows of $10,065.52 mn during April 2000 - December 2021.
+The sectors attracting the most FDI from France are cement and gypsum products, drugs and pharmaceuticals, industrial machinery, and automobiles.

 France is partnering with India to develop Chandigarh, Puducherry and Nagpur as smart cities.
 It has already committed over $2.2 bn for India’s ‘Smart Cities’ project.

 India and France organise reciprocal festivals that aim to promote the countries’ cultures.
 India organised the Namaste France Festival in 2016, which brought to French audiences various manifestations of Indian culture and art.
 The French side presented the French cultural festival, Bonjour India from November 2017 to February 2018 in India.

-France hosts more than 700,000 Indian tourists every year, making it the most popular European tourist destination for Indians.
-Over 250,000 tourists from France visited India in 2018.
+France hosts more than 700,000 Indian tourists every year, making it the most popular European destination for Indians.
+Over 74,243 tourists from France visited India in 2020.

 French auto major Citroen is planning its debut in India next year by opening stores in 10 cities.
 These stores will be equipped with technologies allowing the users to experience the accessories before buying the car.